|

 becomes one.
 Nevertheless, these scientists were sure they knew what Christians

+believed, and they knew it was false.
+No questions asked.
 The lesson is this: Scientists are often lousy philosophers.
 While totally

 competent, even brilliant, within their field, they can display astonishing